cschatz/fmcsf-retreat-registration/README.md

 This project actually exists and is maintained on my Google account.

-For read-only access to a folder holding the core scripts and an anonymized set of registration data, go here:
+For read-only access to a folder holding the core scripts and a small subset of registration data (with names replaced by pseudonyms), go here:

 [Registration System Scripts and Spreadsheet]()